 - B. In determining whether an established residential neighborhood exists, the following factors must be present: - 1.
-The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features.

-The property is located in an existing platted residential neighborhood.
-There are clearly established roads and residential lot boundaries.
-The road boundaries are Miami Ave. to the north and lowa St. to the west.

-2. Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use.
+The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features. - The property is located within residential area of character.
+There are clearly defined roads and residential lot boundaries. - 2.
+Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use.